djrobson/ReverbWave/README.md

-# SimpleReverb: Cross-Platform Audio Reverb & Spectrum Analyzer
+# ReverbVST: Cross-Platform Audio Reverb & Spectrum Analyzer

 A professional C++ audio reverb effect implementation with real-time spectrum visualization.
 The project is designed to be cross-platform compatible, running natively on both Windows and Unix-like systems, with VST plugin support using the JUCE framework.

 ## Project Components

-The project consists of four main components:

-1. **SimpleReverb**: Core audio processor with spectrum analyzer visualization
-2. **ReverbGUI**: Text-based interface for adjusting reverb parameters
-3. **ReverbVST**: VST3 and standalone audio plugin implementation using JUCE
+**ReverbVST**: VST3 and standalone audio plugin implementation using JUCE

 ## Features